What’s the difference between viruses & bacteria?

 We're Here to Help.

-At GoHealth Urgent Care we offer same-day visits to treat both viral and bacterial infections, as well as many illnesses and injuries.
-Click below if there’s anything we can do to help you feel better today:
+We offer same-day visits to treat both viral and bacterial infections, as well as many illnesses and injuries.

 Sources: